No results for ""

 • Account settings: manage members, projects, roles, authorization, and more

-Additional help is available, including the Search function, a chatbot, and a link to your personal settings.
+Additional help is available, including the search dialog, a chatbot, and a link to your personal settings.

 The search dialog

-Click on Search or CMD+K (Mac) or CTRL+K (PC) to open the search dialog.
+Click on the magnifying glass icon in the left nav, or use CMD+K (Mac) or CTRL+K (PC) to open the search dialog.
 From the search dialog you can:

 The search dialog.